mikeymurph77/OLDmikeymurph77.github.io/source/_posts/Starting-Things-Off-2019.md

 ## Wrapping up

-So if you read this post I thank you.
+So if you read this post, I thank you.
 But this was more of a personal post to myself, where I can look back and assess a year from now.

 So Mike (speaking to myself), do these things and do them well: